valmikroy/code_snips/shell/bash/apt_dpkg.md

  dpkg -f ./path/to/test.deb Version
 ```

--get list of depedencies with version numbers for deb file
+- get list of depedencies with version numbers for deb file
 ```
 dpkg -I ./path/to/test.deb
 ```